Life at home and on the war front

 International

-1915 saw the attempted opening of a new front in the Dardanelles, major battles on the Western Front, the first use of poison gas, and the sinking of the Lusitania, provoking the USA.
+1915 was the first full year of the Great War.
+It saw the attempted opening of a new front in the Dardanelles/Gallipoli peninsula and major conflicts on the Western Front, including the Second Battle of Ypres and the Battle of Loos.

 The Gallipoli peninsula, on the west side of the Dardanelles Strait